People-Centered Strategy that doesn’t take all day

-Here are a few of my favorite examples of how that looks IRL.
+Here are a few of my favorite examples of how this looks IRL.
 Each past project vignette includes the organization type, primary research question, a few key methods, and the outcome.

 Non-profit mental healthcare provider focusing on East Africa